-Volunteers play a vital role in the life of the Zoo.
+As a charity, volunteers play a vital role in the life of the Zoo.
 They do not take the place of paid staff but contribute to our success by supporting the Zoo's education, scientific and conservation mission whilst enhancing the visitor experience and assisting us to raise awareness of, and funds for, animal and plant conservation projects locally and all over the world.
-Volunteers assist our staff, help our visitors enjoy their day and provide excellent customer service.

 Every year our volunteers provide thousands of hours between them to support the work of Paignton Zoo.
 We have over 150 volunteers who support us on a regular duty day every week and without our volunteers the Zoo would not be able to offer the activities, events and all round excellent visitor experience that it does.

 As such we are looking for people who can lend a hand regularly.
 Our volunteer roles would suit outgoing individuals who enjoy interacting with the public, being outdoors and who have an interest in the natural world.
 As our volunteers are considered a huge part of the Paignton Zoo team we value reliability and good communication skills.